youtalk/iknet/README.md

 ### Demo

 Evaluate accuracy of IKNet with test dataset which is inside dataset/test directory or prepared by yourself.
+The dataset/test dataset contains a 1-minutes movement at 100 [Hz] sampling.

 ```shell
 $ python3 test_iknet.py --help